 cozy interior & entrance of Kitzmann Brauschanke

 More odd is when larger breweries shut their doors.
 This is the case with the very surprising closure of Kitzmann in Erlangen on September 30, 2018.
 It came as quite a shock to the people of Erlangen, and even the employees of the brewery that had been open since 1712.
 It appears it just wasn’t lucrative enough, with falling beer sales and increased costs.
 At any rate, the classic old brewery will be torn down and replaced with condos.
-I’m sure Erlangen can use more housing, most German cities do but it will be a sad day when that 300 year old piece of history comes tumbling down.
+I’m sure Erlangen can use more housing, most German cities could but it will be a sad day when that 300 year old piece of history comes tumbling down.

 excellent hot meals at Kitzmann were reason alone to drop by